uvalib/monorepo/src/chronology.md

 **1927**

-Random House incorporated as a subsidiary of The Modern Library, Inc., with Elmer Adler as a director along with Cerf and Klopfer (January).
+Random House is incorporated as a subsidiary of The Modern Library, Inc., with Elmer Adler as a director along with Cerf and Klopfer (January).

 ML achieves sales of $270,000.